datacraft-dsc/DEPs/12/README.md

 - Invoke operations are activities, and they can be identified by their asset (operation) ID or DID.
 - Manual activities (e.g. data cleaning) will benefit by having an ID.
 However, it is not mandatory for manual activities to have an ID.

-## Ocean Prov entities
+## Entities

-Ocean adds the following additional *prov:type* for entities, activities and agents.
-Note that the prefixes `opf` and `prov` are namespace prefixes that correspond to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
+Agents with underlying implementations (e.g. an OceanProtocol Agents) must use *prov:type* for entities, activities and agents.
+The Agent must use a namespace prefix that corresponds to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
+For example, Ocean Protocol uses the `opf` and `prov` namespace prefixes.
 The standard recommends that it is `common to abbreviate IRIs that start with namespace IRIs by using a namespace prefix in order to assist readability`.

+This DEP recommends the use of the following values for *prov:type* depending on the type of entity.
+The rest of this document assumes that `ns` refers to a namespaces prefix defined by the agent.
+For example, OceanProtocol would use `opf` as the namespace prefix.

 * Entities:
-  - `opf:asset` : An Ocean data asset .
+  - `ns:asset` : A data asset .
-  - `opf:this`: A special attribute value that refers to the Entity being published or generated.
+  - `ns:this`: A special attribute value that refers to the Entity being published or generated.

 * Activities:

-  - `opf:publish` : The act of publishing a data asset.
+  - `ns:publish` : The act of publishing a data asset.
-  - `opf:import` : The act of importing a data asset which is defined in an existing data catalog. `Import` is used to distinguish from `publish` to indicate that prior provenance metadata associated with the data asset will be incorporated.
+  - `ns:import` : The act of importing a data asset which is defined in an existing data catalog. `Import` is used to distinguish from `publish` to indicate that prior provenance metadata associated with the data asset will be incorporated.
-  - `opf:invoke` : The act of invoking an operation.
+  - `ns:invoke` : The act of invoking an operation.

 * Agents:

-  - `opf:did` : DID of an Ocean Agent, if available.
+  - `ns:did` : DID of an Agent, if available.
-  - `opf:address`: The address of the consumer.
+  - `ns:address`: The address of the consumer.
-  - `opf:id_type` : The type of the agent id, could be `ethereum_account` or `did`
+  - `ns:id_type` : The type of the agent id, could be `ethereum_account` or `did`

 ## Provenance Metadata Sections